gkedts/bonfire-player/README.md

 # bonfire-player
-A react-based media player front-end for bonfire kitchen
+A media player front-end for bonfire kitchen